-Topmouth gudgeon (Pseudorasbora parva) are a small freshwater fish native to Asia.
-Read more about this invasive fish.
+Topmouth gudgeon (Pseudorasbora parva) are a small freshwater fish native to Asia, and are highly territorial.

 Typical size: 4-8cm

-Lateral Line scale count: 34-38 (this is the dark row of scales along the central length of the fishes body).
+Lateral line scale count: 34-38 (this is the dark row of scales along the central length of the fish's body)

 Lifespan: two to four years